 Buddhism’s Influence on Greek Philosophy

-In his book, Pyrrhonism: How the ancient Greeks reinvented Buddhism (Lanham, MD: Lexington Books 2008), Adrian Kuzminski, a scholar, provides plausible arguments in showing that Buddhism influenced some of Pyrrho’s central ideas.
+In his book, Pyrrhonism: How the ancient Greeks reinvented Buddhism (Lanham, MD: Lexington Books 2008), Adrian Kuzminski, a scholar, provides plausible arguments to show that Buddhism influenced some of Pyrrho’s central ideas.

-Pyrrho was a philosopher who accompanied Alexander the Great (356-323 B.C.E.) to India and arrived there around 325 B.C.E.
-He returned to Greece and founded the school of thought called Pyrrhonism, which may well have been directly influenced by Buddhist ideas, as findings support in the aforementioned book.
+Pyrrho was a philosopher who accompanied Alexander the Great (356-323 BC) to India and arrived there around 325 BC.
+He returned to Greece and founded the school of thought called Pyrrhonism, which may well have been directly influenced by Buddhist ideas, as findings in the aforementioned book suggest.

 First European Buddhist was Greek